robin-pham/mad/README.md

 - Learnt AngularJS to implement some one-page functionality goodness.
 It's SO COOOOOOL.
 Enjoying the simplicity of the MVC framework and how seamless and speedy things run.
 - Ran into more asynchronous problems, although this time I fixed them rather quickly now that I have more experience.
 Just gotta get used to that asynchronous thinkin ya feeeeel.
 - I keep on thinking of more and more things to do or add.
 I'm going to have to speed up the rate in which I complete things, or else I'm going to get squashed.

+v0.2.1.0 12/04/2015
+- Now fully using AngularJS wherever I can.
+Still a newbie, but angular makes everything so much easier.
+- Had a real hard time setting up Protractor with angular + chrome extensions.
+Gave up, but I still want to get into TDD.
+Going to try using Karma next?
+- Finally got around to implementing some customization functionality.
+Took me around a whole day of coding.
+- My code base is getting progressively more and more disgustingly obese and gross.